mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 **cut**

 The [`cut`](https://manpages.org/cut) command is used to extract columns from a file.
-The general syntax is ‚'_cut -d DELIMITER -f FIELDS FILE(s)_‚'.
+The general syntax is `cut -d DELIMITER -f FIELDS FILE(s)`.
 By default the delimiter is a tab, so you don't need to specify

 ```